alirezaabdollahpour/SuperDeepFool/README.md

 use 1000 samples randomly chosen from their corresponding test datasets.
 For MNIST, we use a robust model called IBP.
 For CIFAR-10, we use three models: an adversarially trained PreActResNet-18, a regularly trained Wide ResNet 28-10 (WRN-28 − 10) and
 LeNet.
-These models are obtainable via the RobustBench library.
-On ImageNet, we test the attacks on two ResNet-50 (RN-50) models: one regularly trained and one ℓ2 adversarially trained, obtainable through the robustness library.
+These models are obtainable via the [RobustBench](https://robustbench.github.io/).
+On ImageNet, we test the attacks on two
+ResNet-50 (RN-50) models: one regularly trained and one ℓ2 adversarially trained, obtainable through the [robustness library](https://github.com/MadryLab/robustness) .